nehanavrange/LearningJava/README.md

     * peeking - obtaining head of queue
     * polling - removing head of queue

+* Priority Queue (Class):
+    * PriorityQueue doesn’t permit null
+    * PriorityQueue is not thread-safe
+    * so java provides PriorityBlockingQueue class that implements the BlockingQueue interface to use in java multithreading environment.

 * Set (Interface)
     * data is unique, data is unordered due to hashing